 More about Keith …

-Keith is an affiliatee member of the Royal Institute of British Architects (RIBA) and is an active member of the Council of the Leicestershire and Rutland Society of Architects (LRSA).
-He is also a member of the Federation of Small Businesses (FSB) and has sat as the vice chairman of the Leicester City branch for over 10 years.
+Keith is an affiliate member of the Royal Institute of British Architects (RIBA) and is an active member of the Council of the Leicestershire and Rutland Society of Architects (LRSA).

 In September 2011, Keith was invited to join X-Rite’s ‘Coloratti’ and is now one of their Coloratti Masters.